Third Hour Now up and running on the Rush Limbaugh program.

 Well, there are states that get more back in federal dollars than they pay in.

-And there are all our states that get less back.
+And there are states that get less back.

-Um look, uh we have I have no problem with this sort of natural catastrophe and people coming to the aid, but we do not want to induce the moral hazard as it's uh as it's known, and that is if you start suggesting that with any calamity, with any disaster, we will immediately be immediately be there in a floodplain for a drought, for an earthquake, for a wildfire, even for a terrorist attack in some cases.
+And that is, if you start suggesting that with any calamity, with any disaster, we will immediately be there in a floodplain, for a drought, for an earthquake, for a wildfire, even for a terrorist attack in some cases.

 And what you are encouraging people is to behave irresponsibly.

-You've got to start suggesting to people that look, it's in the final analysis where you choose to live in a hurricane alley or anywhere, take precautions.
+You've got to start suggesting to people that, look, in the final analysis, where you choose to live in a hurricane alley or anywhere, take precautions.

-You know, insurance markets are great regulators of behavior.
+You know, insurance markets are great regulators of behavior if you allow them to function.

-I'm Jason Lewis, in for rush on the Excellence and Broadcasting Network.
+I'm Jason Lewis, In for Rush on the Excellence in Broadcasting Network.

 Narrated film strips.